Including Laws Enacted through December 2015

 How is the Database Available?
 Download one of the following Database PDFs:

 What Types of Policy Documents are Included in the Database?
 The Database contains enacted state laws.
-In some cases, regulations or guidance documents established pursuant to individual laws are noted.
+In many cases, regulations or guidance documents established pursuant to individual laws are noted.
 The Database does not include federal or local IAQ laws.

-Highlights from the 2014 update include:
+Highlights from the 2015 calendar year update include: